bhalooad1/veritasfin/DEVPOST.md

 ## Accomplishments that we're proud of

 ### ✅ **Real-Time Fact-Checking**
-We successfully built a system that fact-checks Twitter Spaces conversations in real-time, something that didn't exist before.
+We successfully built a system that fact-checks X Spaces conversations in real-time, something that didn't exist before.
 Users can now see truth scores appear as speakers make claims.

 ### ✅ **Beautiful, Minimal UI**
 Our Swiss minimalism design philosophy resulted in a clean, professional interface that doesn't distract from the Space experience.
 The monospace aesthetic and high contrast make information easy to scan.